Tony Halbig

 Tony Halbig (born July 2, 1993 in Pinneberg) is a German racing driver.

 Career

 Halbig began his racing career in karting 2007.
 He remained in karting until 2009.
-2011 he began his formula racing career.
-He competes in the German Formula Three Championship for Motopark Academy He scored points in both races of his first round and finished the second race on the fourth position.
-After the first round he is on the sixth position in the championship.
+In 2011 he began his formula racing career.
+He competes in the German Formula Three Championship for Motopark Academy.
+He scored points in both races of his first round and finished the second race on the fourth position.
+He finished his only racing season on the ninth position with 22 points.